claustd/piaudio-mp3player-synth/README.md

 ## Part 1: System Setup

-Start with a fresh installation of Raspberry Pi OS (Bookworm 64-bit).
+Start with a fresh installation of Raspberry Pi OS (Trixie 64-bit).

 ### 1. Configure `/boot/firmware/config.txt`
 Edit the Raspberry Pi's configuration file to enable SPI and configure the audio HAT.